Knowledge hub

 If you die without a valid Will in place, you die intestate, which in turn can create complications and tension for your family that are best avoided.
 While the laws around this are intended to be as fair and equitable as possible, it is unlikely to reflect your true wishes and concerns.
 You also lose the opportunity to decide who oversees administering and making final decisions about your estate.

-With a will in place, you can be confident that your wishes will be acknowledged and acted upon following your instructions.
+With a Will in place, you can be confident that your wishes will be acknowledged and acted upon following your instructions.
 Your Will should always be updated if your circumstances change.

 Consider the complexities of your family